Understanding prolonged grief: when grief doesn’t ease with time

 Ecological grief is becoming increasingly common as climate change, pollution, habitat destruction, and other environmental issues continue to impact our planet.Â

 Loneliness and social isolation have become significant health and wellbeing issues in Australia and most parts of the Western world.
+This article will help you with some tips on how to cope with loneliness and isolation.

 It takes courage to reach out to a grieving friend.
 We’ve prepared some steps to help you get started.
+Find some practical ways to help someone who is grieving.

 Societies overwhelmed by large-scale human disasters can cause grief and trauma.
 We share some insights and coping tips to support you.